What does it mean to be a communist?

 As communists living in the most brutal, oppressive, and extensive empire in human history, we have a particular obligation to uphold and practice proletarian internationalism.
 In the moral dimension, this means opposing all the ways chauvinism, imperialist ideology, and living off of the spoils of imperialism infects the ways people think and act.

 Communists must respect people’s cultures, especially the cultures of oppressed people.
 We should always seek to learn about people’s cultures and learn their languages.
-While communists are atheists,1 we must respect people’s religious beliefs.
+While communists do not believe in Gods, we must respect people’s religious beliefs.
 Respect does not mean we do not criticize aspects of people’s beliefs and cultures that impede liberation, but, so long as these are not part of reactionary movements, we act to transform these beliefs through a protracted process of unity-struggle-unity.

 Communist morality means equality between women and men.
 Communists must oppose patriarchy in all its manifestations, and respect and defend people’s sexual orientations and gender identities.